474420502/structure/tree/avl/doc.md

 func (iter *Iterator[T]) Vaild() bool
 ```

-Vaild if current value is not nil return true\. else return false
+Vaild if current value is not nil return true\. else return false. for use with Seek

 ### func \(\*Iterator\[T\]\) [Value](#examples)